 WHAT ARE DRY EYES?

-Dry eye is caused by a salt imbalance in your tears.
-As eyes become dry, they lose water and become too salty creating hyperosmolarity.
-And just like when you throw salt on a wound, they sting and burn.
+Dry eye can be caused by a salt imbalance in your tears.
+As eyes become dry, they lose water and become too salty, creating hyperosmolarity.
+And, just like when you throw salt on a wound, they sting and burn.